 Those who support inversion therapy claim that the technique can resolve and prevent back problems.
 They also believe the stretching and circulatory benefits can help prevent future related health issues.
-But studies are inconclusive about if inversion therapy works.
+But, studies are inconclusive about whether inversion therapy works.

 In theory, inversion exercises should help the spine by: